Combine 3 veggies into deliciously crispy Veggie Nuggets to serve straight out of the oven—or as a quick freezer meal. They’re yummy and nutritious!

 Ingredients You Need

-• Cauliflower: Either cut up florets from a head or precut florets will work here.
+- Cauliflower: Either cut florets from a head or precut florets will work here.

-• Fully cooked rice: I usually use jasmine rice, but a short grain brown rice works too.
-You can cook the rice up to two days ahead of time to get a head start on this recipe.
+- Fully cooked rice: I usually use jasmine rice, but a short grain brown rice works too.
+You can cook the rice up to 2 days ahead of time to get a head start on this recipe.

-• Shredded cheese: Cheddar is my top pick for type of cheese.
+- Shredded cheese: Cheddar is my top pick for this recipe.

 Ingredient Substitutions

-• Use short grain brown rice or jasmine rice.
+- Use short-grain brown rice instead of jasmine rice.

 Step-by-Step Instructions

-Here’s a look at how to make veggie nuggets so you know what to expect.
-Scroll down to see the full information.
+Here’s a look at how to make Veggie Nuggets so you know what to expect.
+Scroll down to see the full recipe, including the amounts and timing.

 TIP: I like to make these as tot shapes, or a sort of long oval, as I like the way they cook in that shape.